-Example: A set of size 1/0 AWG copper feeder conductors with 75°C insulation and terminations is protected with a 150 ampere circuit breaker.
-The conductors are run in nonmetallic raceway and an equipment grounding conductor is required.
-The minimum size copper equipment grounding conductor for this circuit is determined from Table 250.122 and is:
+Example: A set of size 1/0 AWG copper feeder conductors with 75°C insulation and terminations, and protected with a 150 ampere circuit breaker, is required to have an equipment grounding conductor not smaller than size:

-- A. 12 AWG copper.
+A. 12 AWG copper.

+B. 10 AWG copper.

 D. 6 AWG copper.

-- B. 10 AWG copper.
 E. 6 AWG aluminum.

-- C. 8 AWG copper.
+C. 8 AWG copper.

-When branch circuit or feeder conductors are run in parallel as permitted by 310.10(H) with each set of conductors in a separate nonmetallic raceway, an equipment grounding conductor is required to be run with the circuit conductors in each raceway, 250.122(F).
-The equipment grounding conductor in each raceway is required to be sized based upon the rating of the circuit or feeder overcurrent device as stated in the last sentence of 250.122(F).
+When conductors are run in parallel as permitted by 310.4 with each set of conductors in a separate nonmetallic raceway, an equipment grounding conductor is required to be run with the circuit conductors in each raceway (300.5(L)).
+The equipment grounding conductor in each raceway is required to be sized based upon the rating of the circuit or feeder overcurrent device as stated in 250.122(F)(1).
 For the following example, look up the 300 ampere overcurrent device in Table 250.122.
-A size 4 AWG equipment grounding conductor is required to be run in each of the parallel raceways.
+It will be necessary to run a size 4 AWG copper equipment grounding conductor in each raceway.